 In small churches it can be hard to stay anonymous, but if you are looking for space to be on your own we will respect that.

 We seek to be an engaging faith community.
-At the heart of who we are and what we do is a desire to reach out to God, to connect with each other and the wider communities we serve.
+At the heart of who we are and what we do is a desire to reach out to God and to connect with each other and the wider communities we serve.

 A Prayer for and from our community for the Crosslacon Parish